Faith development at the University of Richmond

-Catholic Life joins with other Christian groups to celebrate Evening Prayer via Zoom every Tuesday at 8 p.m.
+Catholic Life joins with other Christian groups to celebrate Evening Prayer every Tuesday at 8 p.m. in the chapel.
 Catholic and Protestant students are part of the leadership for this service.

 Pray and Play

-Students and Deacon Tom gather informally via Zoom on Sunday nights discuss the "big" issues of faith and life relevant to college students.
+Students and Deacon Tom gather informally after dinner on Sunday nights discuss the "big" issues of faith and life relevant to college students.

-We offer Midday Prayer via Zoom every Wednesday at 12:30 p.m. when the university is in session.
+We offer Midday Prayer every Thursday from 12:30 to 12:45 p.m. in the chapel when the university is in session.